 An addition is Mt Elephant further up Bicheno which has a great pancakes place - http://www.mountelephantpancakes.com.au/

-Thanks again and I hope your suggestions will help other Travellr users in future. almost 11 years ago
+Thanks again and I hope your suggestions will help other Travellr users in future. about 10 years ago